IC-FOODS/uc_FoodDrugInteractionOntology/README.md

 # uc_FoodDrugInteractionOntology
-An ontology to describe interactions between foods and drugs.
+An ontology to unambiguously characterize interactions between foods and drugs.